ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2021.08.25.md

 ### It was strange but really good that members were in the office and having a discussion on teams
 Meant that people off-site could jump in at points which helped with teamwork and hybrid working.
 There are some funny side effects with this if you are sat in the office like hearing things twice over but overall it worked OK.
 When we're back at work we should maybe worry less about distancing and use things like the big screen for standup and so on to get around that problem.

-### Avoiding re-adding release notes back into rn_upcoming in after a release
+### Avoiding re-adding release notes back into ReleaseNotes_upcoming in after a release
-We should add a ticket to write a script that rebases all tickets to the current master/main and avoids this problem.
+We should add a ticket to write a script that will rebase all tickets to the current master/main and avoids this problem.
 This script should be run after doing a release.
 ACTION: JH create ticket

 ### Happy that the Python version being incompatible was spotted while doing the release
 It was good that we did the release in the shutdown because mid cycle this could cause panic.